Potty training doesn’t happen in a matter of days or weeks. Gradual potty training can be a more relaxed and effective method for your child.

-Encourage your child yes, but don’t use toys, stickers or other privileges s to get him to use the potty.
+Encourage your child yes, but don’t use toys, stickers, treats, or other privileges to get him to use the potty.
 Rewards don’t work in the long run, lose their fizzle, establish bad habits, and rely on external reasons than internal ones.

 Instead, celebrate every effort and progress, no matter how small.
 He’ll see that using the potty is a challenge he can overcome, and that every step forward is a sign of success.